willyneutron/lubuntu_in_chuwi_Hi10Pro/README.md

 in Configuration > System > Enable EFI.

 After that, I loaded Lubuntu 17.10 ISO ([Lubuntu official download site](https://lubuntu.net/lubuntu-1710-artful-aardvark-released/)) into virtual CD-ROM drive and started up my VM.
-I continued with the installation with no problems.
+I continued the installation with no problems.

 This USB stick is ready to boot in pretty much every computer, but not in this Baytrail tablets, because they have a 32 bit UEFI.
 To address that, we need to get a bootia32.efi and place it inside EFI partition